brusmax/bash-profile-samples/README.md

 - Print a menu
 - Menu sample
 - Operation files
-- package files with tar, gzip and pbzip2
+- Package files with tar, gzip and pbzip2
-- package files with password
+- Package files with password
-- package files and transfer using rsync
+- Package files and transfer using rsync
+- Functions